-Scholars in the humanities have long needed a technically sophisticated and well-maintained computational environment that can accommodate all kinds of information and perform the most complex scholarly tasks, and is also sufficiently flexible and customizable to serve a wide range of scholars in different fields of research.
-A shared environment of this kind will enable economies of scale that make it possible to sustain and enhance the software over the long term, because there is a common code-base that works for everyone.
-This is in contrast to the incompatible code-bases that underlie the motley assortment of idiosyncratic and often short-lived software applications currently used in digital humanities, most of which serve only a few scholars and are not sustainable.
+Scholars in the humanities have long needed a technically sophisticated and well-maintained computational platform that can accommodate all kinds of information and facilitate the most complex scholarly tasks, and is also sufficiently flexible and customizable to serve a wide range of scholars in different fields of research.
+A shared platform of this kind, in which the same professionally engineered code-base meets the needs of a large number of people, enables economies of scale that are essential for sustaining and enhancing the software over time.
+This is in contrast to the motley assortment of idiosyncratic and incompatible software currently used in digital humanities, most of which serves only a few scholars and is not sustainable.

-The CEDAR project demonstrates that the same underlying data model and software can be used for research on very different literary corpora written in different historical periods using different languages and writing systems, and studied today by different communities of scholars.
-Digital images of original manuscripts as well as digitized transcriptions, translations, and commentary are all stored in the same database, constituting a well-organized, curated, and reusable body of data.
-Moreover, the CRESCAT tools used by CEDAR can easily exchange data with other digital tools for literary studies via widely used standards such as the TEI textual markup format and the Semantic Web standards of the World Wide Web Consortium.
-Contributing scholars have password-protected access to CEDAR data to build, enrich, and analyze critical text editions using a graphical user interface.
-Meanwhile, a lightweight open-access Web browser app (currently under development) will make it easy for scholars and students everywhere to view and search the CEDAR text editions.
-The result will be a new kind of online critical edition that is not closed off but can continue to grow and be supplemented by additional commentary, translations, and images.
+CEDAR demonstrates that the same underlying data model and software code can be used for research on very different literary corpora written in different historical periods using different languages and writing systems, and studied today by different communities of scholars.
+Digital images of original manuscripts as well as transcriptions, translations, and commentary are all stored and linked within the same platform, forming a well-organized, curated, and reusable body of data.
+Moreover, CEDAR projects can easily exchange data with other digital tools for literary studies via widely used standards such as the TEI textual markup format and the Semantic Web standards of the World Wide Web Consortium.

-We are grateful to Paul Funk, not only for his generous financial contributions to the CEDAR project, but also for his intellectual contributions as an active member of the CEDAR technical staff and as an aficionado of early modern English literature.
-The project is supported also by a grant from the University of Chicago’s Neubauer Collegium for Culture and Society.
-The development of the CRESCAT computational environment used by the CEDAR project has been supported by a grant from the National Science Foundation’s Office of Advanced Cyberinfrastructure.
+We are grateful to Paul Funk, not only for his generous financial contributions, but also for his intellectual contributions as an active member of the CEDAR technical staff and as an aficionado of early modern English literature.
+The CEDAR initiative is supported also by a grant from the University of Chicago’s Neubauer Collegium for Culture and Society.
+The development of the OCHRE computational platform used by CEDAR has been supported by a grant from the National Science Foundation’s Office of Advanced Cyberinfrastructure.